VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Open Source (as much as possible)

-This is absolutely crucial.
-The core of the solution must be open-source.
-Period.
+In a world of absurd conspiracy theories and legitimate conflicts of interest for voting machine vendors, the core of the solution must be open-source.
 Every line of code needs to be available for all stakeholders—media, elected officials, election attorneys, security analysts, and most importantly voters—to have confidence in the security and integrity of the software and therefore in the outcomes of elections.